 About

-Over twenty different types of birds as well as other wildlife have been identified in the four lots of Orkney Park.
+Over twenty different types of birds as well as other wildlife have been identified in Orkney Park.
 The biodiversity of such a modest plot of urban wildness will have a significant effect on its surrounding residents.
 The rich diversity of plants, insects, animals, and trees also provides an educational opportunity for children and adults to learn about nature right outside of their front door.
 While some use Orkney Park as an escape from their busy lives, others will use it as a chance to experience what this historic oasis has to teach.

 Did you know?